MaryanAmir/SQLcaseStudy/CaseStudy_T20I/README.md

-# IPL Player Analytics using SQL Server
+# T20I Player Analytics using SQL Server

 This project contains SQL analysis queries performed on an IPL players dataset using SQL Server Management Studio (SSMS).